-The negative aspects of Korean corporate culture such as the notorious overtime hours, low annual wages and poor productivity in white-collar roles often overshadows the positive aspects of a Korean workplace.
-Korean companies do have some really awesome policies and benefits which are comparable to the well publicised dream benefits of companies like Google.
+The negative aspects of Korean corporate culture such as the notorious overtime hours, low annual wages and poor productivity in white-collar roles often overshadow the positive aspects of a Korean workplace.
+Korean companies do have some really awesome policies and benefits which are comparable to the well-publicised dream benefits of companies like Google.

-Here are my experience of the benefits of working in South Korea:
+Here is my experience with the benefits of working in South Korea:

 Investment in Education

 Koreans love to learn and more to the point love to spend money on learning – and Korean companies are no different.
-As a staff member of a Korean company you will get the opportunity to take advantage of a range of self development programs which will allow you to participate in workshops, attend seminars or even register for language courses.
+As a staff member of a Korean company, you will get the opportunity to take advantage of a range of self-development programs which will allow you to participate in workshops, attend seminars or even register for language courses.
 Other educational benefits, not always advertised by Korean companies, are that most will sponsor MBA programs annually for highly rated staff.
 For long serving staff they even fund school fees from kindergarten to university for their kids – this alone can be a benefit worth tens of thousands a year on top of normal wages.
-My previous company for example set the benefit limit to 7 years of service – so staff that had stayed on for 7 years or longer had their children’s school fees paid by the company (even those in private school).
-So if your worried about providing a college education for your kids then just sign up to a Korean company for life! (or 7 – 10 years)
+My previous company, for example, set the benefit limit to 7 years of service – so staff that had stayed on for 7 years or longer had their children’s school fees paid by the company (even those in private school).
+So if you’re worried about providing a college education for your kids then just sign up to a Korean company for life! (or 7 – 10 years)